-- 4. Connect the other end of the LPG hose to the LPG cylinder valve and hand tighten. - 5.
-Open valve on LPG cylinder and check all connections for leaks by wetting the fittings with a solution of soap and water.
+- 4. Remove the safety plug or cap from the cylinder valve. - 5.
+Attach the other end of the hose to the LPG connector on the cylinder and hand tighten.

+6. Check all connections for leaks by wetting the fittings with a solution of soap and water.
 Bubbles which appear or bubbles which grow indicate that a leak exists.
 If a leak exists at a fitting then turn off the valve on the cylinder and tighten the fitting.
 Turn the valve back on and recheck the fitting with the soap and water solution.
 If the leak continues or if the leak is not at a fitting then do not use the generator and contact customer service.